Sang1011/OLuna-Clothing-Shop-with-jsp-Servlet/README.md

 [OLuna Clothing Shop] (website with jsp Servlet)
 A website selling clothes written in JSP and Servlet - my assignment project from the subject PRJ301 at Campus FPT University HCM.
+I got a 10 on my project from my teacher, Mr. Hoadnt.
+This project includes 4 extras: LoginGoogle, Recaptcha, Paging and SendEmail.

 Project Owner:
 Nguyễn Hoàng Tuệ Sang - Owner of this project.